-There's no question that student loan debt has a huge financial impact on our country.
-The class of 2015 has recently been named the most indebted graduating class.
-The average student loan debt for this group will be over $35,000, which is more than double what it was two decades earlier, even after adjusting for inflation.
+There's no question that student loan debt has a huge financial impact on our country. .
+The average student loan debt for the graduating class of 2015 over $35,000, which is more than double what it was two decades earlier, even after adjusting for inflation.
 So it stands that these educated, well-trained college graduates will be looking for ways to quickly pay down that debt.

 Some companies are finding ways to help their employees pay off their student loan debt.
 The Society for Human Resource Management reports that only 3% of companies are offering this perk, but given the state of things, that number is likely to rise.

 Paying Off Student Loans as an Employee Benefit

 In the past, there were a select few careers a recent college grad could choose from that promised to pay back some of their student loans.

 For example, new physicians who spend some time working in rural communities can get up to $50,000 in student loan forgiveness.
 Other options include some teaching positions, non-profit work, or various works for the public good.